 How to Host Friendsgiving

-Thanksgiving has long been touted as the ultimate time to gather together with family and loved ones to share a meal and express gratitude.
-But, what about for those who live far away from their families, are celebrating on their own, or want to include friends who are like family?
-Enter, Friendsgiving.
+Thanksgiving has long been touted as the ultimate time to gather with family and loved ones to share a meal and express gratitude.
+But what about those who live far away from their families, are celebrating on their own, or want to include friends who are like family?
+Enter Friendsgiving.

-Friendsgiving has been gaining popularity as a sort of ad-hoc way to celebrate Thanksgiving with friends.
-Sometimes as an alternative to Thanksgiving, or sometimes in addition to the normal Thanksgiving, this mashup of traditional celebration and a unique new twist is a fun way to gather with friends in the autumn.
+Friendsgiving has been gaining popularity as an ad-hoc way to celebrate Thanksgiving with friends.
+Sometimes as an alternative to Thanksgiving, or sometimes in addition to the usual Thanksgiving, this mashup of old and new traditions is a fun way to gather with friends in the autumn.

-If you’ve never hosted Friendsgiving or are looking for new ways to make it easier, these tips for planning a Friendsgiving will help you put together a gathering your friends will love.
+If you’ve never hosted Friendsgiving or are looking for new ways to make it easier, these tips will help you create a gathering your friends will love.

 Make It Yours

 There’s no single right way to host a Friendsgiving gathering.
-Friendsgiving can be a traditional turkey/stuffing/pie Thanksgiving feast, a casual party with wine and charcuterie, a game and movie night with favorite snacks, or anything in between.
+Friendsgiving can be a traditional turkey, and stuffing, pie feast, a casual party with wine and charcuterie, a game and movie night with favorite snacks, or anything in between.
 Choose a theme that makes sense for your space, your friend group, and the amount of effort you want to put into prep and planning.

 Plan the Menu